apt-tool/apt-core/README.md

 # Comparison of Scheduling Approaches in MAC

-Comparison of Scheduling Approaches in Medium Access Control layer.
-In this paper we discuss about Medium Access Control and the scheduling approaches in it.
+Comparison of Scheduling Approaches in Medium Access Control protocols.
+In this paper we discuss about Medium Access Control protocols and the scheduling approaches in it.
 Then we compare these approaches to see which one is better.

 ## Keywords